 If you still want them in your life and want to stay in contact, no problem.
 Securely attached people neither fear break-up emotions, nor avoid them.
 They deal with them head on and in a healthy way..

-If you change your mind and decide you want to try things again; a securely attached person’s attitude is let’s try to make it work.
-Break-ups happen all the time and exes get back together all the time.
-If it works out great, if it doesn’t well, it wasn’t meant to be.
+If you change your mind and decide you want to try things again, a securely attached person’s attitude is let’s try to make it work.
+Break-ups happen all the time and exes get back together all the time; if it works out great, if it doesn’t well, it wasn’t meant to be.
 At least we both tried.

-Does no contact work with a securely attached ex?
+Will no contact work with a securely attached ex?

 “When I feel vulnerable [alone, weak, scared, helpless etc.] I can go to my secure base; they will be available and responsive; I will feel better and can then go on with my day knowing that help [support, understanding, encouragement, validation etc.]; will be available when I need it”.

 A high self concept and sense of self-worth makes securely attached individuals confident that they can provide the closeness and reassurance that someone with attachment anxiety needs; and the space avoidants need.
-This is another reason why securely attached exes don’t need no contact after the break-up.
+This is another reason why securely attached exes don’t go no contact after the break-up.
 They are confident that they can deal with their emotions and their ex’s emotions in a healthy and constructive way.

 How do you make someone with a secure attachment style miss you?

 They also see cutting off contact as you being purposefully hurtful, especially if they asked you to stay in contact.
 You dumped them, they’ve accepted the break-up.
 They are in control of their emotions; and if you want space after the break-up, they will give it to you.
-So what’s the purpose of ‘no contact’ other an attempt to inflict emotional pain or emotionally manipulate them.
+So what’s the purpose of ‘no contact’ other than an attempt to inflict emotional pain or emotionally manipulate them.
 People with a secure attachment style really don’t like emotional manipulation.